pkalivas/radiate/docs/source/engine/index.md

 ### Multi-Objective Epoch

 When the engine is configured for multi-objective optimization, the engine `Generation` will have a `ParetoFront` attached to it.
-The only difference between the single-objective and multi-objective is the availablity of the `ParetoFront` and the `fitness` value.
+The only difference between the single-objective and multi-objective is the availability of the `ParetoFront` and the `fitness` value.
 The `fitness` value will be a list of scores, one for each objective being optimized.

 === ":fontawesome-brands-python: Python"